Menu

 About Us

-William James, one of the founders of modern psychology, is purported to have said that the greatest discovery of his generation is that human beings can alter their lives by altering their minds.
-This of course is easier said than done.
-More than a century after James, researchers are still trying to get a clear picture of how the mind and its elements including, perceptions, attitudes, and expectations, affect real-world outcomes, and how we can take control of this influence to lead more meaningful and successful lives.
+Here’s the slightly longer version: William James, one of the founders of modern psychology, is purported to have said that the greatest discovery of his generation was that human beings can alter their lives by altering their minds.
+This, of course, is easier said than done.
+More than a century after James, researchers are still trying to get a clear picture of how the mind and its subjective elements affect objective outcomes, and how we can take control of this influence to lead more meaningful and successful lives.

 The MCL is at the forefront of this effort.
-We are a psychological science-led research group dedicated to investigating and decoding the mysteries of the human mind.
-More specifically, we are interested in understanding how to effectively direct, manage, and use the mind to achieve success across multiple domains, including business, work, sports, and more.
+We are a psychological science-led lab working to build the field of success psychology.
+More specifically, we are interested in understanding how to effectively direct, manage, and use the mind to achieve success across multiple life domains – the kind of success that yields our best performances and elicits growth.

-Our research findings have a range of important implications, including helping individuals and teams rethink failure, stay focused, exceed the growth and progress they assumed possible, improve mental health outcomes for rangatahi, and better navigate—and, where appropriate, defend against—the ever-evolving social and technological forces that are increasingly surrounding and pervasively influencing human thought and life.
+To be sure, our research findings have a stunning array of implications and applications including (but not limited to) helping individuals and teams rethink failure, stay focused, exceed the growth and progress they assumed possible, advance mental thriving for rangatahi, and better navigate (and, where appropriate, defend against) the ever-evolving social and technological forces that are increasingly surrounding and pervasively influencing human thought and life.

-Research in the lab can be grouped into three broad themes, below we dive into these areas in greater detail, and highlight some of our research projects.
+Research in the lab can be grouped into three broad themes, below we explain these themes in greater detail, and highlight some of our current and past research projects.

 Theme 1: How Does the Mind Control?